What DO couples with children do on Saturday nights these days? Do they abandon themselves to the dubious excitement of Saturday night television?

-Now of course, nights out are few and far between, and more expensive due to occasionally hiring a babysitter -when we have used up our babysitting privileges with family.
+Now, of course, nights out are few and far between, and more expensive due to occasionally hiring a babysitter -when we have used up our babysitting privileges with family.

-Instead we sit like a pair of bookends and indulge in a TV marathon.
+Instead, we sit like a pair of bookends and indulge in a TV marathon.
 One that largely has (with apologies to Mr T and those who now know it as a Snickers) no nuts.
-Unless you watch X Factor that is.
+Unless you watch X-Factor that is.

 What has happened to the highlight of the TV scheduling week?
 If it weren’t for SYCO (Simon Cowell’s production company) and Ant & Dec, what would we be watching?

-In the 70’s viewing figures topped the multi millions for shows like The Morecambe & Wise Show and The Two Ronnies.
+In the 70’s viewing figures topped the multi-millions for shows like The Morecambe & Wise Show and The Two Ronnies.
 Heck in those days the BBC even used to screen Shakespeare plays without any sexing up of the plot, the text or provision of subtitles.

-Yes we could turn the TV off.
+Yes, we could turn the TV off.
 But why should we?
 Let’s not get into the TV Licensing debate here – although the phrase ‘money for old rope’ springs to mind.
-Instead I bet right across the nation couples are listening to their kids on a baby monitor whilst watching TV and playing on a PC at the same time.
+Instead, I bet right across the nation couples are listening to their kids on a baby monitor whilst watching TV and playing on a PC at the same time.